 The Chestnut Canoe Company – William and Henry Chestnut started building wood-canvas canoes in 1897.
 They bought a canoe in Maine (probably a Gerrish canoe) and made exact copies of it which they then sold out of their father’s furniture business in Fredericton, New Brunswick.
 They incorporated the canoe business in 1905 which most historians view the birth date of the company.
 However, the 1972 Chestnut Canoe Company catalogue proudly celebrated 75 years in business.
 It seems the company viewed its birth as 1897.
 Be that as it may, the company grew into the largest canoe manufacturer in Canada and, at their height, were producing in excess of 3,000 canoes/year.
 In 1923, Chestnut Canoe Companyand Peterborough Canoe Company (and later Canadian Canoe Company) amalgomated under an umbrella group called Canadian Watercraft Limited.
 As a result, the wood-canvas canoes for all three companies were built in Fredericton by Chestnut.
 The Peterborough Canoe Company ceased operations in 1961 while the Chestnut Canoe Company continued until it closed in 1978.

 Chestnut produced over 50 different canoes in a wide variety of models.
 In this article, I will focus on the most common Chestnut canoes — Ogilvy, Cruiser, Bobs Special, Pal and Prospector.

-The Chestnut Ogilvy – Although never as popular as the others, fishing guides on the salmon rivers of New Brunswick helped create a working canoe that was unmatched for its purpose.
+The Chestnut Ogilvy – Although never as popular as the others, fishing guides on the salmon rivers of New Brunswick helped create a working canoe that is unmatched for its purpose.
 They needed a river canoe they could stand up in all day long.
 They were often poling the canoe upstream through shallow rapids in order to offer the prime fishing spots to wealthy clients.
 The canoe had to be stable and tough with a shallow draft so as to avoid many (but not all) of the rocks.
-They came in six models that ranged in length from 16’ to 26’ – real, honest working canoes.
+They come in six models that range in length from 16’ to 26’ – real, honest working canoes.